Finitary birepresentations of finitary bicategories: Introduction

 The main purpose of this paper is therefore to discuss the generalization of some important foundational results on finitary $2$-representation theory to finitary birepresentation theory.
 By discussing, we mean formulating those results carefully in the greatest possible generality (or at least as generally as we currently can) and proving them in detail whenever the proof is not straightforward and cannot be found in the literature.
-A lot of the results in this paper will not surprise the experts, but we think that it is important to have the statements and their proofs, which sometimes involve quite complicated diagrams (e.g. the proof of Theorem~\ref{prop0.4}), in written form somewhere in the literature.
+A lot of the results in this paper will not surprise the experts, but we think that it is important to have the statements and their proofs, which sometimes involve quite complicated diagrams (e.g. the proof of Theorem \ref{prop0.4}), in written form somewhere in the literature.
 However, the paper also contains new results, as we will discuss in the next paragraphs, which are also intended as a brief and incomplete overview of birepresentation theory.

-In the series of papers mentioned above, the first key tool for studying the structure of finitary $2$-representations, is the weak Jordan--H\"older theorem \cite[Subsection 3.5]{MM5}.
-Just like the usual Jordan--H\"older theorem in the representation theory of finite dimensional algebras, the weak Jordan--H\"older theorem shows that any finitary $2$-representation admits a filtration by $2$-subrepresentations and an associated sequence of so-called {\em simple transitive} subquotients, which play the role of the simples in $2$-representation theory.
+In the series of papers mentioned above, the first key tool for studying the structure of finitary $2$-representations, is the weak Jordan--H{\"o}lder theorem \cite[Subsection 3.5]{MM5}.
+Just like the usual Jordan--H{\"o}lder theorem in the representation theory of finite dimensional algebras, the weak Jordan--H{\"o}lder theorem shows that any finitary $2$-representation admits a filtration by $2$-subrepresentations and an associated sequence of so-called \emph{simple transitive} subquotients, which play the role of the simples in $2$-representation theory.
 This sequence is an essential invariant of the $2$-representation and for that reason the main focus in $2$-representation theory has been on the problem of classifying simple transitive $2$-representations so far.
-For the rest of this introduction, we will refer to this problem as the {\em Classification Problem}.
-Fortunately, the generalization of the weak Jordan--H\"older theorem to finitary birepresentations is straightforward.
+For the rest of this introduction, we will refer to this problem as the \emph{Classification Problem}.
+Fortunately, the generalization of the weak Jordan--H{\"o}lder theorem to finitary birepresentations is straightforward.